elvira-martin/elviramartin.github.io/README.md

 ## Increasing MSN Advertising Revenue X4 :heavy_dollar_sign::rocket:

-One of my projects while working at **Microsoft** was to lead the **revenue strategy execution for MSN**.
+One of my projects while working at **Microsoft** was to lead the **revenue strategy execution for MSN** across 53 international markets.
+The goal was to increase x4 the advertising revenue, while maintaining the platform's  user engagement and growth rates.

 MSN is Microsoft's **news and media aggregator service**.
 It provides personalized news content based on user interests, curated by both human editors and AI, and partners with over 1,000 premium publishers globally.
 As a free experience for users, it is monetized through **credible, appropriate, and discrete advertising**.

-**The Objective**
+**The Challenge**

-I was responsible for the **monetization strategy across 53 international markets**, with the goal to **increase advertising revenue X4** while maintaining the platform's **user engagement and growth rates**.
-When I joined the team, MSN had over **600 million Daily Active Users (DAU)**, and the only advertising revenue source was **Display Programmatic Ads**.
+When I joined the team, MSN had over 600 million Daily Active Users (DAU) globally and the only advertising revenue source was through **Display Programmatic Ads**.

-**The Strategy** to Achieve the Revenue Goal
+Revenue from international markets lagged behind U.S. benchmarks and lacked a consistent strategy for premium ad inventory.

+**My Role**

+I defined a unified revenue growth framework; partnered with engineering, international PMs, BizDev and ad sales to align on vision and plans.
 To achieve the X4 revenue goal, we needed to **experiment with new online advertising revenue streams**, identify potential partners, and validate their revenue potential while maintaining **product quality**.

 After market research and identification of partners, we focused on a **4-pronged approach** to multiply contribution margin: